xcart/xc5-manual/en/payments/choosing_a_payment_gateway.md

 *   There are usually no fixed charges (only a commission over transactions).
 Of course the disadvantage is a less attractive commission rate, usually between 5.5% and 12%, with a $0.80 fixed rate per transaction.
 It is also worth noting that the name on the customer's credit card statement will be the name of the payment company, not yours.

-See the list of ready-to use payment processing integrations for X-Cart 5 in our [https://market.x-cart.com/addons/#filter[edition]=6&filter[priceType]=all&filter[tags]=Payment%20processing&filter[sortBy]=p.arrivalDate Marketplace].
+See the list of ready-to use payment processing integrations for X-Cart 5 in our [Marketplace](https://market.x-cart.com/addons/#filter[edition]=6&filter[priceType]=all&filter[tags]=Payment%20processing&filter[sortBy]=p.arrivalDate "Choosing a payment gateway").
 Choose the one that looks good for your needs and contact the payment gateway reps directly to create a merchant account.
 Can’t find your payment gateway in this list?
 Email us at support@x-cart.com.

 ### Integration, customization and branding
 From the technological point of view, you should consider the type of integration and security measures offered by each gateway.
 One of the most important criteria is that your customers receive a consistent and smooth transaction experience through this process.
 Many 3rd party payment gateways forget this fact.